nlbdev/nordic-epub3-dtbook-migrator/README.md

  * EPUB3 to DTBook
  * DTBook to EPUB3
+ * EPUB3 Validator

+The project might also result in the following Pipeline 2 scripts:

  * HTML to DTBook
  * DTBook to HTML
  * HTML splitter
+ * HTML merger
+ * DTBook Validator

 The HTML referred to here are HTML marked up according to the Nordic markup guidelines, and will most notably make use of the [epub:type](http://www.idpf.org/accessibility/guidelines/content/semantics/epub-type.php) attribute, which will be used to determine where to split the single-page HTML and how to